Azure-Samples/ai-hub-gateway-solution-accelerator/guides/throttling-events-handling.md

 AI Hub Gateway provides a mechanism that allows you to monitor these events per use case (product), per AI deployment/service and among other dimensions so you can take measures to address these events.

-A policy fragement [throttling-events](../infra/modules/apim/policies/frag-throttling-events.xml) is used to raise Application Insights custom metrics for throttling events.
+A policy fragment [throttling-events](../infra/modules/apim/policies/frag-throttling-events.xml) is used to raise Application Insights custom metrics for throttling events.

 ```xml
 <fragment>